Breaking: New York Online Sports Betting Is Approved With Gov. Cuomo’s Limited-Operator Model

 Other gaming entities such as MGM’s Yonkers Casino and Resorts World at Aqueduct Racetrack racinos would apparently be excluded from bidding.
 Both entities had hoped to be granted full-fledged casinos licenses that would allow them to open retail and online sportsbooks such as BetMGM, but those licenses were reportedly excluded from the budget process.

-Cuomo promised during a Monday press conference that the state’s three gaming tribes would also be included in online sports betting, but details were not revealed at publication.
-The Oneida Nation (which already had a preemptive deal with Caesars/William Hill), Akwesasne Mohawk (FOX Bet) and Senneca tribes pushed for legal sports betting options during budget deliberations, but could be excluded from statewide mobile wagering.
+Cuomo promised during a Monday press conference that the state’s three gaming tribes would also be included in NY online sports betting, but details were not revealed at publication.
+The Oneida Nation (which already had a preemptive deal with Caesars/William Hill), Akwesasne Mohawk (FOX Bet) and Seneca tribes pushed for legal sports betting options during budget deliberations, but could be excluded from statewide mobile wagering.

 The budget legislation will also reportedly exclude in-stadium betting kiosks at Yankee Stadium, Madison Square Garden and other major New York sports venues lawmakers had supported.